-Georgia growers must submit official pre-harvest samples collected by GDA-approved sampling agents within 30 days of harvest to verify that total Δ9-THC remains ≤ 0.3%.
-In-state laboratories must test plants for compliance.
+Georgia growers must submit pre-harvest samples collected by GDA-approved sampling agents to verify that total Δ9-THC remains ≤ 0.3%.
+ACS Laboratory does not perform this service but offers plant health R&D testing to boost cultivation performance.

 SB 494 / O.C.G.A. § 2-23-1 et seq.Hemp & Hemp Products Rules(Growers, Processors, Products)